Are you ready for your car to become a self-driving chauffeur?

 On March 18, 2018, Uber’s self-driving car killed a pedestrian who was crossing the street illegally.
 Uber’s Level 3 autonomy likely failed in the machine learning model’s ability to make a decision based on the sensory detection of a pedestrian.

-Not to mention the failure on behalf of the fallback system in the event of an imminent accident: the human.
+There was also a failure on behalf of the fallback system: the human.
 The Uber safety driver behind the wheel failed to take action to prevent the accident.

-Only 5 days later, on March 23, 2018, Tesla’s Level 2 autonomy vehicle hit a median divider head-on, killing the driver.
+Only 5 days later, on March 23, 2018, Tesla’s Level 2 autonomous vehicle hit a median divider head-on, killing the driver.

 Tesla confirmed autopilot mode was engaged and that the system failed because the lane divider lines were not clearly defined.